AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Real-life example:

-The German fashion platform Zalando and Google created project Muze, which uses machine learning to create fashion designs.
+The German fashion platform Zalando and Google created the project Muze, which uses machine learning to create fashion designs.
 The model gathers data regarding customers’ favorite textures, colors, and style preferences by asking a series of questions to create clothing designs.
-The project created 40,424 fashion designs within the first month.2
+The project created 40,424 fashion designs within the first month.5

-Improved production lines
+5. Improved production lines

-AI can help overcome these ethical challenges by enabling automation.
+AI can help workers overcome these ethical challenges by enabling automation.
 For instance, robotics can help automate risky or error-prone tasks in a manufacturing facility to decrease workload and improve worker safety.

-Moreover, computer vision enabled with AI also has various applications in fashion production, including efficient quality assurance and predictive maintenance of equipment which reduces the downtime of the machines and ensures operational continuity.
+Moreover, computer vision enabled with AI also has various applications in fashion production, including efficient quality assurance and predictive maintenance of equipment, which reduces the downtime of the machines and ensures operational continuity.

-Supply chain optimization: Fashion supply chains are complex as they involve raw material suppliers, manufacturers, logistics, and retailers.
+• Supply chain optimization: Fashion supply chains are complex as they involve raw material suppliers, manufacturers, logistics, and retailers.
 AI enhances supply chain management by:

 • Tracking materials and inventory in real time to prevent bottlenecks.